James Cappleman

-James Cappleman (born October 26, 1952) is an American politician and a member of the Chicago City Council.
+James Cappleman (born October 26, 1952) is an American politician and a former member of the Chicago City Council.
 He was elected to the Council in 2011 as the alderman for the city's 46th ward, which includes parts of the Uptown and Lakeview neighborhoods.
 He won re-election in 2015 and 2019.

 Early life and career

 A native of Houston, Texas, and the son of a United States Army physician and nurse, Cappleman was one of eight children raised by his mother after his father's death.
 He completed a bachelor's degree in Education from the University of Houston, and graduated from the Jane Addams College of Social Work at the University of Illinois at Chicago with a Masters in Social Work in 1991.
 In 2012, Cappleman completed Harvard University's John F. Kennedy School of Government program for Senior Executives in State and Local Government as a David Bohnett Foundation LGBTQ Victory Institute Leadership Fellow.